frankperler/foodprint/README.md

 Except for the regular suspects - git, Node, npm, etc - you need these things to run the Foodprint app.
 Follow the instructions supplied below them or on their links before you continue with *Installation*.
 * Map stuff?
 Frankkkkk enter it here.
 Get API from [here](...)
 * Google Places API.
 Get API key [here](https://cloud.google.com/maps-platform/places)
-* PostgreSQL local database.
+* PostgreSQL local database, including the psql CLI.
 Download and install from [here](https://www.postgresql.org/)

 ## Installation
 1. Clone this repo and enter!